ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the

-Stage III: This describes a noninvasive and invasive tumor (T1 or T2) that have spread to lymph nodes on both sides of the neck above the triangular area (N2) but has not metastasized (M0), or it describes a larger tumor (T3) with or without nodal involvement (N0, N1, or N2) and no metastasis (M0).
+Stage III: A noninvasive or invasive tumor (T1 or T2) that has spread to lymph nodes on both sides of the neck above the triangular area (N2) but has not metastasized (M0).
+This stage may also describe a larger tumor (T3) with or without lymph node involvement (N0, N1, or N2) and no metastasis (M0).